e-democracy/edem.group.member.invite.base/README.txt

 Introduction
 ===========

-This egg provides some minor additions to the default 'GroupServer'_ invitation system.
+This egg provides some minor additions to the default `GroupServer`_ invitation system provided by `gs.group.member.invite.base`_.

 Resources
 =========